 Battery-powered lawnmowers

-Your battery-powered lawn mower should only hold its battery for a short time, as this can make the battery swell.
+Your battery-powered lawn mower should only hold its battery for a short time, which can swell the battery.

-Hence, it would be best to store it separately in a dry place with ambient temperatures away from sources of heat.
+Hence, store it separately in a dry place with ambient temperatures away from heat sources.

 Recommended Lawn Mower Storage Products